Mechanism of Action15 min readJune 4, 2026

 The Aib substitution at position 8 replaces the alanine residue that DPP-4 targets for cleavage, rendering semaglutide DPP-4-resistant.
 The C18 fatty diacid chain at position 26, attached through a short polyethylene glycol–containing linker, enables high-affinity reversible binding to serum albumin.
 This albumin association creates a depot effect in circulation: the large albumin–semaglutide complex evades renal filtration, extends plasma residence time, and moderates the rate at which free semaglutide dissociates to engage GLP-1R at target tissues.

 Compared with liraglutide — which uses a C16 fatty acid chain and achieves a half-life of approximately 13 hours (requiring once-daily dosing) — semaglutide's longer and more complex fatty acid modification produces markedly more potent albumin binding and the clinically significant extension to once-weekly dosing.
-This structural comparison is covered in detail in the semaglutide vs liraglutide comparison article.
 For receptor-binding affinity, semaglutide demonstrates higher GLP-1R potency than liraglutide in competitive binding assays, attributed in part to additional sequence modifications that optimize receptor contact.

 Downstream signaling at GLP-1R